 Your eyes are, after all, muscles.
 And when muscles aren’t exercised, they become lethargic and fatigued.
 Therefore, eye exercises are a much easier and more financially viable way to correct your vision naturally.

 In this post, we’ll go over a few simple eye exercises to reduce eyestrain and improve eyesight.

 Focusing on objects both near and far is an excellent way to train your eyes.
-To begin, start in a comfortable but upright position.
+This exercise allows you to use the necessary muscles for both kinds of vision.
+To begin this exercise, you’ll want to start in a comfortable but upright position.

-Now, put your thumb about 10 inches away from your eyes.
-Focus on your thumb, every excruciating detail of it, for a few seconds.
+Next, put your thumb about 10 inches away from your eyes.
+Focus on your thumb, down to the most intricate detail of it, for a few seconds.

 Next, pick an object, any object, in your surroundings that is about 10-20 feet ahead of you.
 Focus on that object for a few seconds and then jump back to focusing on your up close and personal thumb.
-Choose another object that is 20-30 feet away.
+Continue this exercise by choosing another object that is 20-30 feet away.
 Focus on that object, then back to your thumb, and back to the object in the middle.

 With this next eye exercise, you’ve got to use your imagination.
-Begin in a seated position and close your eyes.
+This exercise is particularly helpful for improving blurry vision and strengthening your peripheral vision muscles.
+To start this exercise, begin in a seated position and close your eyes.
 Imagine a clock in front of you.
 Visualize the numbers 12 and 6.
 With your eyes still closed, rotate your eyes down from 12 to 6 in a clockwise rotation.
 Do this 15-20 times.

 Next, see the numbers 3 and 9.
 Still in a clockwise motion, rotate your eyes from 3-9 about 20 times.
 With your eyes still closed, rotate your eyes in a counter-clockwise movement several times as well.